hashicorp/terraform-provider-aws/website/docs/r/vpclattice_listener.html.markdown

 The following arguments are supported:

 * `default_action` - (Required) Default action block for the default listener rule.
 Default action blocks are defined below.
-* `name` - (Required) Name of the listener.
+* `name` - (Required, Forces new resource) Name of the listener.
 A listener name must be unique within a service.
 Valid characters are a-z, 0-9, and hyphens (-).
 You can't use a hyphen as the first or last character, or immediately after another hyphen.
-* `port` - (Optional) Listener port.
+* `port` - (Optional, Forces new resource) Listener port.
 You can specify a value from 1 to 65535.
 If `port` is not specified and `protocol` is HTTP, the value will default to 80.
 If `port` is not specified and `protocol` is HTTPS, the value will default to 443.
-* `protocol` - (Required) Protocol for the listener.
+* `protocol` - (Required, Forces new resource) Protocol for the listener.
 Supported values are `HTTP` or `HTTPS`
 * `service_arn` - (Optional) Amazon Resource Name (ARN) of the VPC Lattice service.
 You must include either the `service_arn` or `service_identifier` arguments.
 * `service_identifier` - (Optional) ID of the VPC Lattice service.
 You must include either the `service_arn` or `service_identifier` arguments.
 -> **NOTE:** You must specify one of the following arguments: `service_arn` or `service_identifier`.